HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week2/assignment.md

 If you struggle to do this weeks assignment there are a couple of things to do:

-- Watch the class recording.
+- Watch the session recording.
 If it for some reason is missing.
 Then watch these: [part 1](https://www.youtube.com/watch?v=P9BQLgRm7zs), [part 2](https://www.youtube.com/watch?v=qFI5QnjN2GQ)
 - Read up on [JavaScript basics](readme.md#recap-logical-operators)

 ## Javascript warmup